Transportability of model-based estimands in evidence synthesis: Discussion: implications for guidance

-The subset of covariates required to satisfy the conditional constancy assumption will be at least as large for the marginal than for the conditional effect measure.
-The prospect of balancing additional covariates when the effect measure is non-collapsible is uncomfortable.
-Firstly, the level of covariate overlap between studies will decrease as a larger number of covariates is selected.
+Having adopted model-based definitions of estimands and effect measure modification, the subset of covariates required to satisfy the conditional constancy assumption is at least as large for the marginal than for the conditional effect measure.
+Where the summary measure is not directly collapsible, the prospect of balancing additional covariates, beyond the (conditional) effect measure modifiers, is uncomfortable.
+Firstly, the level of covariate overlap will decrease as a larger number of covariates is selected.
 Under poor covariate overlap, the precision of weighting-based methods suffers due to extreme reductions in effective sample size.\cite{phillippo2020assessing} Therefore, larger trials would be necessary to mitigate precision losses and achieve efficient bias adjustment.

-Secondly, we cannot rule out that any of the prognostic covariates modify the marginal effect measure.
-Almost invariably, these will be conditional effect measure modifiers on at least one scale.\cite{lesko2018considerations} We now learn that effect modifier status is not only specific to the effect measure, but also dependent on whether such measure is marginal or conditional.
-With non-collapsibility, the assessment of effect modifier status for the marginal measure seems particularly challenging.
+Secondly, we cannot rule out that any of the purely prognostic covariates modifies the marginal effect measure.
+It is well known that variables that are prognostic of outcome are, almost invariably, (conditional) effect measure modifiers on at least one scale.\cite{lesko2018considerations} We now learn that the effect modifier status of a variable is not only defined with respect to a specific summary measure, but also dependent on whether such measure is marginal or conditional.
+For measures that are not directly collapsible, the assessment of effect modifier status on the marginal scale seems particularly challenging.
+Any variable that is associated with the outcome is potentially a marginal effect measure modifier.
 One can envision a situation where the analyst balances as many outcome predictors as possible to attempt meeting the conditional constancy assumption, thereby further inflating the variance of weighting-based methods.